 Once the wine is bottled, its aromatics continue to change due in large part to exposure to oxygen, heat and light.
 Typically, the fresh aromas it had in youth lose their intensity over time.

-If stored correctly (somewhere cool, dark and undisturbed), some high-quality wines may hold their freshness for years or even decades, while chemical changes occur, that create even greater aromatic complexity.
+If stored correctly (somewhere cool, dark and undisturbed), some high-quality wines may hold their freshness for years or even decades, while chemical changes occur, that create even greater aromatic complexity in wine tasting.

 Traditional method sparkling wines are often aged in cave-like cellars for optimal storage conditions